TranBinhLuatUIT/Selenium-DW-Data/README.md

 # Selenium-DW-Data
-I crawl product data from Daniel wellington for study Selenium
+I crawl product data from Daniel wellington and Stock Data for study Selenium